It's a common observation to say that when you get three experts together, you'll often end up with four different opinions.

 More than this, in face-to-face discussion, situations of groupthink can occur.
 Here (for example) the eccentric views of early or charismatic speakers can achieve undue prominence as the group seeks to find consensus.
 This can lead to poor decision making.

-This is where a technique like the Delphi Method is needed to reach a properly thought-through consensus among experts.
+This is where an approach like the Delphi Method, also known as the Delphi Technique, is needed to reach a properly thought-through consensus among experts.

 The Delphi Method works through a number of cycles of anonymous written discussion and argument, managed by a facilitator.
 Participants in the process do not meet, or even necessarily know who else is involved: the facilitator controls the process, and manages the flow and consolidation of information.